jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "Never argue with a fool, onlookers may not be able to tell the difference." - Samuel Clemens

+"There is no shame in not knowing.
+The problem arises when irrational thought and attendant behavior fill the vacuum left by ignorance." - Neil deGrasse Tyson

 ## War / Military / Terrorism

 "No bastard ever won a war by dying for his country.
 He won it by making the other poor dumb bastard die for his country." – General George S. Patton